sassoftware/viya4-ark/README.md

-# SAS Viya Administration Resource Kit for Container Deployments
+# SAS Viya 4 Administration Resource Kit

-The SAS Viya Administration Resource Kit for Container Deployments (SAS Viya ARKcd) provides tools and utilities to help SAS customers prepare for a SAS Viya deployment.
+The SAS Viya Administration Resource Kit (SAS Viya ARK) provides tools and utilities to help SAS customers prepare for and gather information about a SAS Viya deployment.

 ## Introduction
-SAS Viya ARKcd is a collection of resources that automate and streamline tasks that prepare an environment for a SAS Viya deployment.
+SAS Viya ARK is a collection of resources that automate and streamline tasks that prepare an environment for a SAS Viya deployment.
 It also gathers information and generates reports about a deployment.

 The master branch supports the latest release of SAS Viya.
-Visit the releases page for specific information about SAS Viya ARKcd and related SAS Viya product releases.
+Visit the releases page for specific information about SAS Viya ARK and related SAS Viya product releases.

-SAS Viya ARKcd provides the following types of assistance:
+SAS Viya ARK provides the following types of assistance:

   * Pre-deployment assessment and optional configuration
   * Post-deployment automation and utilities

-## Prerequisites for SAS Viya ARKcd
+## Prerequisites for SAS Viya ARK
-Obtain the latest version of SAS Viya ARKcd with every new software order.
+Obtain the latest version of SAS Viya ARK with every new software order.

 Each tool that is included in the resource kit provides a readme that describes its specific prerequisites and functionality.

 ### Required Python Packages
-SAS Viya ARKcd tools require third-party packages be installed before use.
+SAS Viya ARK tools require third-party packages be installed before use.
 All required packages can be installed using the provided `requirements.txt`:

 ```commandline
 $ python3 -m pip install -r requirements.txt